 Think about the seasons, too.
 Most gardening and landscaping work is carried out between spring and early autumn, when nights are shorter and the weather is warm.
 The best planting season is early- to-mid spring and early-to-mid autumn.
 All this needs to be factored into your timeframe.
 Good contractors will get booked up early, so the quicker you start to develop the actual design, the better.

-11. Check whether your garden design requires planning permission
+10. Check if your garden design requires planning permission

 For most garden projects, it isn’t necessary to apply for planning permission, but you will need to in certain cases – extending boundary heights, extensive terracing, decking platforms above 30cm and new paving in the front garden being the most common examples.
 If you live in a conservation area then the rules can vary wildly, so always check with your local authority.
 Usefully, new plants and trees aren’t covered by planning permission, although existing trees may have a Tree Preservation Order to protect them.
 Contact your local authority to find out.